Latest KSST News

 Hunt County:

 SH 34, from FM 1570 to FM 2101.
 The contractor has set barricades and work zone signs.
 The contractor has completed the flexible pavement repair on the main lanes and shoulders.
 The contractor has finished the placement of HMA overlay on the northbound and southbound lanes.
-Contractor has placed temporary striping and is backfilling pavement edges throughout the project.
-Permanent striping has begun this week and should complete soon.
-Guard fence and mow strip work is underway and seeding to begin soon.
+The contractor has begun placing final striping and is completing backfilling pavement edges throughout the project Seeding and mulch is being placed.
 Please be aware of workers and watch for work zones when traveling in this area.

 SH 11, from FM 2655 to SH 24.
 This project will add shoulders and replace drainage structures.
 The contractor has set barricades and has begun some prep right of way work and has begun road widening and ditch grading in the area.
 SW3P devices will be installed soon.
 The contractor is placing SW3P devices and prepping the right of way.
-Culvert work has begun on the project.
+Culvert work has begun on the project and excavation and road widening is in progress.
 Please be aware of workers and watch for work zones when traveling in this area.

 SH 11, from Culver Street to Live Oak.
 The contractor has placed work zone signs and barricades.
 Fencing installation and grate work is ongoing.
 Final signal work is underway, barrels and barricades have been removed to open lanes.
 Final punchlist items are underway.
 Oncor is working to supply power to the signal lights.
 Please be aware of workers and watch for work zones when traveling in this area.

 FM 1563, from SH 50 to SH 2655: This is a 2.7-mile rehabilitation project that will widen the existing roadway.
 The contractor has set work zone signs and barricades.
-The contractor has been working on cross culverts and culvert extensions on the first mile of the project and placing flexbase and placing geogrid at various locations.
+The contractor is wrapping up on cross culverts and culvert extensions and will be placing riprap soon.
+The contractor will be sealing and shouldering up the first mile of the project and placing flexbase and placing geogrid at various locations.
 Driveways are ongoing and are being completed by section of work.
-Contractor is waiting on dryer soil conditions.
+The contractor is waiting on dryer soil conditions.
 Please be aware of workers and watch for work zones when traveling in this area.

 FM 2642, from FM 35 to SH 66: The contractor has set work zone signs and barricades.
 Excavation work for the detour is ongoing.
 The contractor has been working on the placement of storm sewer and culverts will continue along FM 2642 north of I-30 towards SH 66 with embankment and excavation work.
 Nighttime operations are currently being used for several cross culvert locations.
 The contractor is placing geogrid and flexbase on FM 2642 near Royse City high school moving north.
 The contractor placed barrier and crash cushions on FM35.
 Please be aware of workers and watch for work zones when traveling in this area.